measurement-factory/EggTimer/README.md

   were fixed.
 * `M-failed-other`: A fatal PR-specific error other than the staging branch test failure (the latter is marked with `M-failed-staging-checks`).
-(XXX: finishProcessing() sets this label even if the staging branch test fail).
-It is probably necessary to consult bot logs to determine what happened.
+It is probably necessary to consult CI logs to determine what happened.
 The bot does not attempt to merge this PR again until the PR branch or PR target branch change.
   When the bot notices that change, it removes this label.
 * `M-merged`: The PR was successfully merged (and probably closed).